Are You Sharing Too Much? Promoting Your Business Online

 For mail correspondence set up a P.O. box.
 Not only will this hide your home address from the public, but it’s good for your email marketing campaigns too.
 If you are participating in email marketing, your email marketing provider will make you list a physical address, which is then seen on the bottom of every email campaign that you send out.
 Along with this, make sure that your home phone and address are unlisted in your local telephone directory.

-While geo tracking can be great if you get lost on a hiking trail, it could be putting your day to day safety at risk.
-Location based mobile platforms like Four Square and Gowalla are popular social applications that allow users to share their current location, thus allowing individuals in the same area to connect.
+While geo-tracking can be great if you get lost on a hiking trail, it could be putting your day to day safety at risk.
+Location based mobile platforms like Four Square allow users to share their current location, thus allowing individuals in the same area to connect.
 While this may be a great way to connect and market your business, it definitely puts you at risk, especially if you’re traveling alone.

 Every day I am bombarded with email phishing scams, from fake PayPal account closures to “I want to send you money – give me your personal information” emails.
 Don’t fall for these scams.
 If you think one of your accounts has been compromised, call up the institution and talk to a representative.
 Rule of thumb, delete all unsolicited emails containing attachments and make sure not to open them up – they could contain a virus.
 Also delete your trash folder on a regular basis.
 Remember, if it sounds too good to be true, it probably is.